gamingwithkade/Why-You-Should-Get-A-Pc-/README.md

-# Why-You-Should-Get-A-Pc- This is just a project that I am passionate about and I love to do.
+# Why-You-Should-Get-A-Gaming-Pc- This is just a project that I am passionate about and I love to do.
 I am quite new to coding so I do not have the best code at the moment.
 It's just practise for me right now.
 Right now I am just researching some more things to add to my webpage.